-The ADA guidelines provide specific ratios for accessibility ramp measurements that are ensured to optimize safe use.
-ADA requires that all business and public use ramps adhere to a 1:12 slope ratio, meaning that for every inch of vertical rise there must be 12 horizontal inches (one foot) of ramp.
+The ADA guidelines provide specific ratios for accessibility ramp measurements that are designed to maximize both accessibility and safety.
+The ADA requires that all business and public use wheelchair ramps adhere to a 1:12 slope ratio, meaning that for every inch of vertical rise there must be 12 horizontal inches (one foot) of ramp.
 If, for example, you had a stairway with a vertical rise of 21″, you would need 21′ of ramp.
 Additionally, ADA stipulates that no ramp can run longer than 30 consecutive feet without a rest or turn platform.

-Residential ramp applications are not required to follow the commercial code, instead they are suggested to feature a slope up to a 2:12 ratio, or one foot of ramp for every 2 inches of vertical rise.
+Residential ramp applications are not required to follow the ADA commercial code, but it is suggested that residential ramps adhere to a standard with a slope up to (but not more than) a 2:12 ratio, or one foot of ramp for every 2 inches of vertical rise.

 Why the difference?
 ADA laws are designed to govern public accommodation rather than private.
 It is up to the homeowner or property owner to maintain a proper ramp incline for guest access.

 Calculating the Length of an ADA Compliant Ramp

 To calculate the length of an ADA compliant ramp, you start by measuring the total rise in height that must be overcome.

 Rise is determined by measuring each stair height, in inches, and adding them together.
 Example: you have three stairs leading to the front door.
 Each stair measures 7″ in height – that means your rise is 21″.

 Once this calculation is in hand, you simply substitute “feet” for inches, and you’ve got the total length of ramp surface required.